Lester-723/Data-Analytics-Projects-/README.md

 > Third section is the visual representation of the Data

-<font color = "Orange"> Only companies that have appeared consistently from 2019 to 2021 have been considered for the analysis <font>
+<font color = "orange"> Only companies that have appeared consistently from 2019 to 2021 have been considered for the analysis <font>